 What is an FHA Home Loan?

-An FHA Home Loan is a flexible home loan offered by a participating lender like CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, FHA loans are insured by the Federal Housing Administration (FHA), which is part of the U.S. Department of Housing and Urban Development (HUD).
+An FHA Home Loan is a flexible home loan offered by a participating lender like CrossCountry Mortgage, Inc. and is insured by the Federal Housing Administration (FHA), which is part of the U.S. Department of Housing and Urban Development (HUD).

-Because the FHA insures the loan, CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, can offer you financing with advantages like:
+Because the FHA insures the loan, CrossCountry Mortgage, Inc. can offer you financing with advantages like:

 - A low down payment requirement.